-- End of the comment -->

 Mediation helps courts by reducing case backlogs in the following ways.

-• Helps in overtaking the court’s busy schedule by setting the mediation sessions quickly.
+- Helps in overtaking the court’s busy schedule by setting the mediation sessions quickly.
 Hence speeding up court cases.

-• Helps in diverting cases from courts, freeing resources and judicial capacity for more critical matters.
+- Helps in diverting cases from courts, freeing resources and judicial capacity for more critical matters.
 Case backlogs decrease.

-• Helps in arriving at a Settlement which reduces case backlogs in courts.
+- Helps in arriving at a Settlement which reduces case backlogs in courts.

-• Prevents cases from escalating by early intervention.
+- Prevents cases from escalating by early intervention.
 Thus, resolving issues quickly.

 Mediation resolves disputes outside of court, promotes settlement, and diverts cases, reducing case backlogs and improving judicial efficiency.

-How is Mediation Helpful in Family Law?
+Why Is Mediation Important in Family & Divorce Law?

 How is Mediation Helpful in Commercial Law?